Ruach Tzeira –

 The interdisciplinary program Major Concepts in Western Culture was established in 2007, as part of the program for outstanding students in the humanities in the Israel Arts and Sciences Academy (IASA).
 The program is supervised by the Ministry of Education's Department of special Programs.
 It begins in 10th grade and continues for three years until the end of 12th grade.
 The program acquaints the students with fundamental texts of Western civilization and helps them acquire advanced reading and writing skills.
 The program is challenging and demanding, and thus suitable for students with a combination of motivation and ability.

-As of 2018, there are three classes of Ruach Tzeira in Jerusalem, in cooperation with the municipality Department of Education, the Hebrew University of Jerusalem, the National Library of Israel, and fifteen high schools.
+As of 2020, there are four classes of Ruach Tzeira in Jerusalem, in cooperation with the municipality Department of Education, the Hebrew University of Jerusalem, the National Library of Israel, and fifteen high schools.
 In Rishon Letzion there are two classes, in cooperation with the municipal Ron Vardi Center for Gifted Students, and six high schools.
 Ashdod and Tel Aviv, our new centers, have one class each.

 The programs include regular weekly meetings, as well as field excursions and intensive seminars.